pendragons-code/School-stuffs/README.md

 Assets = liability + equity

-Capital +income - expense - drawings
+Equity = Capital + income - expense - drawings

 If you feel like cloning